The Mets' Francisco Lindor, left, and the Dodgers' Shohei Ohtani.

 Los Angeles does, however, have a loaded bullpen headlined by Michael Kopech, who has been a monster since coming over in a deadline deal, and Blake Treinen.

-In November 2020, in his first public comments after buying the Mets, Cohen was asked which he sees as the model franchise in baseball or another sport.
+In November 2020, in his first public comments after buying the Mets, Cohen was asked which organization he sees as the model franchise in baseball or another sport.

 “I like what the Dodgers are doing,” he said.
 “They have a really strong farm system, they take advantage of opportunities in the marketplace for free agents and trades.
 I think they run a pretty good business operation too.
 So I think that’s one team that easily seems to make the mark in the type of places that I want to do the same.”

 Ever since, the idea that Cohen wants to make the Mets the so-called East Coast Dodgers has followed his franchise.
-He has done so in some respects (the Mets have become a financial/payroll behemoth alongside the Dodgers) but not so much in others (the Mets have not achieved sustained on-field success; the Dodgers have won their division 11 of the past 12 years).
+He has done so in some respects (the Mets have become a financial/payroll behemoth alongside the Dodgers) but not so much in others (the Mets have not achieved sustained on-field success; the Dodgers have won the division title 11 of the past 12 years).

 It will take more time — probably much more — to determine whether Cohen is successful.
 But this matchup, with a trip to the World Series on the line, will be a fun little check-in.